 The Taste of Lincoln Avenue event will be this northside 37th consecutive year.
 Though famous for their variety of finer foods, this fest has plenty of other reasons to attend.

 Starting on July 24th, the fest is located in Lincoln Park in between Wrightwood and Fullerton Avenue.
-This neighborhood staple started as, and remains, a fundraiser for Wrightwood Neighbors Association.
+This neighborhood staple started as, and remains, a fundraiser for Wrightwood Neighbors Association in Lincoln Park.
 The non-for-profit focuses on community issues, like crime prevention and unlawful landlords.
 You’ll be having a great time dancing and snacking while giving back to the neighborhood directly.

 Alongside the food and wine, there will be entertainment spanning the whole weekend.
 High-energy rock bands from our beautiful Chicago scene set to perform, making for a jovial summer celebration.